All Collections

 Table of contents

-Restoring/importing your wallets from cloud backup
+Restoring (importing) your cryptocurrency wallets from automated cloud backup

 If you backed up your wallets using the automated backup via Google/Apple cloud option, you just need to enter the master password you created when you backed up your wallets.
 Here’s the process: